-Beginning on March 24, 2021, committers@ of Chromium are no longer be able to circumvent code review and OWNERS approval on CLs.
+Beginning on March 24, 2021, committers@ of Chromium are no longer able to circumvent code review and OWNERS approval on CLs.
 The full Code Review documentation has been updated to reflect this.

 Previously, these were circumventable by self-code-review and because the enforcement was done by presubmit, although rarely done by external contributors.
 Now, Gerrit will disallow both bypasses.
 Within Google, where these bypasses were more common, Googlers can find Google-specific information in the internal announcements and landing site.